haviital/nxtUDPTest/README.md

 #### The Wifi address of my PC has changed.
 How can I reconfigure the NxtUdpTest.nex program on Next?
 - Remove the "home/NxtUdpTest.cfg" file.
 Then start NxtUdpTest.nex.
 The server IP address will be asked again.

+## Development environment
+For compiling and debugging the program you need:
+- Spectrum Next or clone ( if necessary, you can manage also with the emulator only )
+- Z88DK, C development kit: https://z88dk.org/site/
+- zxnext_Layer2 and zxnext_sprite libraries (Github)
+- Microsoft VSCode development environment
+- Dezog-plugin for VSCode
+- CSpect emulator (optional but strongly recommended)
+- ESP8266-USB dongle for PC (optional but strongly recommended)
+- Python(3.9) in PC
+- NextSync in PC

 ## Visible memory map (64k address space)

 $8184 CODE